cloudflare/daphne/daphne_worker_test/README.md

 [Janus](https://github.com/divviup/janus).
 To run these, make sure that your Docker environment is running and then do

+> NOTE Daphne implements DAP-02, but Janus implements DAP-01.
+These tests are
+> expected to fail until Janus is upgraded.

 ```
 DAP_DEPLOYMENT=dev cargo test --features=test_janus -- --test-threads 1
 ```